AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/using-cloud-readiness-analyzer.md

 ### Adobe Experience Manager 6.2 and 6.1 {#aem-specific-versions}

-The Cloud Readiness Analyzer is limited in Adobe Experience Manager 6.2 to a link that generates and downloads the CSV report.
+The Cloud Readiness Analyzer tool is limited in Adobe Experience Manager 6.2 to a link that generates and downloads the CSV report.

 For Adobe Experience Manager 6.1, the tool is not functional and only the HTTP interface may be used.